 As at 31 st March, 2020 As at 31 st March, 2019 i.
-Principal amount remaining unpaid to a accounting year 1.51 1.27 ii.
-Interest due thereon remaining unpaid the accounting year 3 11 - iii.
-The amount of interest paid along with made to the supplier beyond the appoint - iv.
-The amount of interest due and payable f or the year - - v.
-The amount of interest accrued and rem accounting year 5 1 - - vi.
-The amount of further interest due and p year, until such date when the interest du -
+Principal amount remaining unpaid to any supplier as at the end of the accounting year 1.51 1.27 ii.
+Interest due thereon remaining unpaid to any supplier as at the end of the accounting year - - iii.
+The amount of interest paid along with the amounts of the payment made to the supplier beyond the appointed day - - iv.
+The amount of interest due and payable for the year - - V. The amount of interest accrued and remaining unpaid at the end of the accounting year - - vi.
+The amount of further interest due and payable even in the succeeding year, until such date when the interest dues as above are actually paid -